cse-labs/res-edge-labs/README.md

 - Configuration Proliferation
 - Connectivity

-[Lab](./labs/res-edge-labs/deploy-res-edge/README.md#inner-loop-with-res-edge): Deploy Resilient Edge Data Service to Codespaces
+[Lab](./labs/deploy-res-edge/README.md#inner-loop-with-res-edge): Deploy Resilient Edge Data Service to Codespaces

+## Assign a Group to a Namespace

+> This lab is a prerequisite for the Kustomize lab

+- Res-Edge uses `Groups` to allow applying Kubernetes manifests to multiple `Clusters` at the same time
+- In order for a `Namespace` and associated `Application(s)` to deploy to a `Cluster`, you must `assign` a `Group(s)` to the `Namespace`
+- This lab will demonstrate:
+  - Assigning the `store Group` to the `imdb Namespace`
+  - Running cicd locally
+  - Reviewing, committing, and pushing the changes to your GitHub repo

+[Lab](./labs/assign-group-to-namespace.md#assign-group-to-namespace): Assign a Group to a Namespace

-## Ring Deployment
+## Ring Deployment with Kustomize

 Application teams often want to deploy new versions of their app(s) to a growing subset of clusters.
 Res-Edge uses [Kustomize](https://kubectl.docs.kubernetes.io/guides/introduction/kustomize/), `Groups`, `Namespaces`, and `Applications` to provide `ring deployments`.
 This lab demonstrates ring deployment using Res-Edge and Kustomize

-[Lab](./labs/res-edge-labs/kustomize/README.md#ring-deployment): Ring deployment with Res-Edge and Kustomize
+[Lab](./labs/ring-deployment-with-kustomize.md#ring-deployment-with-kustomize): Ring deployment with Res-Edge and Kustomize

 ## Support